-In October 2010, J.D.
-Power and Associates released a study that found customers with homeowners insurance declined to a five-year low.
+A Power and Associates released a study that found customers with homeowners insurance is declining.
 According to the study, this dissatisfaction stemmed largely from increasingly poor policy offerings and substandard customer service.

 But first, to borrow a phrase, consumers must make sure their own house is in order if they hope to field ideal homeowners insurance offers.